Gerard da Cunha: Career

+Personal life

-Da Cunha was briefly married (1978-1982) to Indian writer and author Arundhati Roy while they lived together in Delhi.
+Da Cunha was briefly married (1978–1982) to Indian writer and author Arundhati Roy while they lived together in Delhi.
 They subsequently separated and divorced in 1982.

+He later married Nisha da Cunha (née da Costa), an educationist who died from cardiac arrest in 2022 at the age of 63.
+Together they had two children, Nyhna and Taariq.

 Works

 Da Cunha has been the architect of several projects which find places all across India.
 These include Nrityagram of Bangalore, Hampi's Kannada University's main building and its library, Bangalore's Taj Kutiram Tourist Resort, the Central Library in Panjim, JVSL Township in Torangallu, a house for Mr. Sajjan Jindal at Torangallu, a tourist village in Kerala, and Jimi Gazhdhar's lavish mansion on the banks of the Goan river, to name a few.
-Da Cunha's projects mostly portray the use of natural material.
+Da Cunha's projects mostly portray the use of natural materials.

-One of the most impressive and unusual works of da Cunha's has been the township which he has built for the JSW Steel Plant, about 30 km from Hampi called Vidyanagar.
+One of the most impressive and unusual works of da Cunha's has been the township which he has built for the JSW Steel Plant, about 30 km from Hampi, called Vidyanagar.
 The entire project was built at a cost of Rs 150 crore.
-This township is spread across 300 acres and the project involved creating housing to settle 10,000 people.
+This township is spread across 300 acres, and the project involved creating housing to settle 10,000 people.
 With not even a single tree on the site, creating an entire township seemed to be an arduous task.
 The township also has a movie theatre, school, airstrip, parks, and botanical garden.
-It also houses a club, temples, shopping centre and restaurants, thus making it a complete city town.
+It also houses a club, temples, a shopping centre, and restaurants, thus making it a complete city.
 This unusual project of creating an entire township from scratch got da Cunha the Prime Minister's Award for Excellence in Urban Planning and Design offered by the Ministry of Urban Development in 1998–99.